NoXPhasma/protondb_faq/README.md

 ## Games stored on my Windows partition (NTFS) won't start

 By default Linux mounts NFTS partitions only writeable by Root.
 It is necessary to mount that partition with user rights.
-You will find a simple turorial on how to mount a NTFS drive with user rights on the [Proton Wiki](https://github.com/ValveSoftware/Proton/wiki/Using-a-NTFS-disk-with-Linux-and-Windows).
+You will find a simple tutorial on how to mount a NTFS drive with user rights on the [Proton Wiki](https://github.com/ValveSoftware/Proton/wiki/Using-a-NTFS-disk-with-Linux-and-Windows).

 ## Punkbuster, Rockstar Social Club etc... fail during initial installation.